OpenWIS/openwis-documentation/_posts/2016-03-09-OpenWIS-Steering-Committee-2016-Mar.md

 	4. MDA – I agree, we will need to change them at some time for other reasons and should leave it until then.
 	5. JT - Where articles are unclear the internal rules clarify.
 	6. MDA - So in the internal rules we could say that by default the tenure is 2 years and that re-election is routine unless others want to stand?
-	7. R-OWIS-SC-2016-01:Resolution: vote: 7-0 in favour - Amend Internal Rules to say that default tenure is 2 years unless others want to stand for election.
-OWIS-R
+	7. RES-OWIS-SC-2016-01:Resolution: vote: 7-0 in favour - Amend Internal Rules to say that default tenure is 2 years unless others want to stand for election.
+OWIS-RES
 	8. Call for nominations from amongst the Delegates
 		1. JT – The nominations so far received are:
 			* JT as SC-Chair;
 			* LLG as SC-Vice-Chair;
 		2. JT - Are there any further nominations?
 No?
 Ok, let's vote.
 		3. Vote:
-			1. R-OWIS-SC-2016-02:Resolution: vote: 7-0 in favour - JT is elected as SC-Chair.
-OWIS-R
+			1. RES-OWIS-SC-2016-02:Resolution: vote: 7-0 in favour - JT is elected as SC-Chair.
+OWIS-RES
-			2. R-OWIS-SC-2016-03:Resolution: vote: 7-0 in favour - LLG is elected as SC-Vice-Chair.
-OWIS-R
+			2. RES-OWIS-SC-2016-03:Resolution: vote: 7-0 in favour - LLG is elected as SC-Vice-Chair.
+OWIS-RES
 8. **Election of chairperson ("TC-Chair") and vice-chairperson ("TC-Vice-Chair") of the Technical Committee (see Article A14.3)**
 	1. Call for nominations from amongst Delegates
 		1. JT – Many thanks to WQ for chairing the TC last year.
 WQ is content to continue for another year so I nominate WQ for TC-Chair.
 No other nominations have been received.
 		2. JT – TC-Vice-Chair is currently Bob Bunge.
 However, NWS are moving internal responsibility for OpenWIS so Bob nominated Steve Olson (NWS).
 Steve has good technical credentials and NWS are getting more involved now.
 		3. JT – Any other nominations?
 None?
 Ok, let's vote.
 		4. Vote:
-			1. R-OWIS-SC-2016-04:Resolution: vote: 7-0 in favour - WQ is elected TC-Chair.
-OWIS-R
+			1. RES-OWIS-SC-2016-04:Resolution: vote: 7-0 in favour - WQ is elected TC-Chair.
+OWIS-RES
-			2. R-OWIS-SC-2016-05:Resolution: vote: 7-0 in favour - SO is elected TC-Vice-Chair.
-OWIS-R
+			2. RES-OWIS-SC-2016-05:Resolution: vote: 7-0 in favour - SO is elected TC-Vice-Chair.
+OWIS-RES
 9. **Recommendations to the Board regarding admission of any person as a Member of the Organization**
 	1. JT - Have there been any formal requests for membership?
 	2. MDA - No.